pyconau/pycon-australia-education-seminar/2018/proposal.md

   minute break in between slots.
 Given the short handover time, we'd presumably use a handheld microphone only)
-* Work with the conference organisers to provide a way for teachers, family members, and students to attend just the showcase session for a relatively nominal cost (e.g. $15)
+* Work with the conference organisers to provide a way for teachers, family members, and students to attend just the showcase session to support the presenters without having to pay for a full conference registration, or even a full Specialist Track only ticket (e.g. each selected student might receive half a dozen Friday-afternoon-only tickets to hand out)
 * Due to the differences in talk timing, and the possibility of Friday-afternoon-only showcase tickets, moving back and forth between the Student Showcase and the other specialist tracks would generally be discouraged (but not prohibited)